-At the Annual General Meeting held on 12 June 2019, the Company had obtained a shareholders' mandate allowing the Group to enter into recurrent related party transactions of a revenue or trading nature as disclosed in the Circular to Shareholders dated 30 April 2019.
+At the Annual General Meeting held on 10 September 2020, the Company had obtained a shareholders' mandate allowing the FFB Group to enter into recurrent related party transactions of a revenue or trading nature as disclosed in the Statement/Circular to Shareholders dated 13 August 2020.

-In accordance with Section 3.1.5 of Practice Note No. 12 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, the details of recurrent related party transactions conducted during the financial year ended 31 December 2019 pursuant to the shareholders' mandate are disclosed as follows:-
+In accordance with Section 3.1.5 of Practice Note No. 12 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, the details of recurrent related party transactions conducted during the financial year ended 31 December 2020 pursuant to the shareholders' mandate are disclosed as follows :-

-Transacting Parties Related Party Nature of Transactions Actual Transactions Value for the Financial Year Ended 31 December 2019 RM'000 FFB Group and MEB Group MEB, Mac Ngan Boon @ Mac Yin Boon, Mac Chung Hui, Mac Chung Jin and Purchases of cranes and parts and rental of cranes, plant and equipment and barges by FFB Group from MEB Group; and subcontracting work awarded by FFB Group to MEB Group 837 Mazlan bin Abdul Hamid Sales, rental of cranes and provision of maintenance and services by FFB Group to MEB Group 1,763 Rental of factory and office premises located at Geran #26559, Lot 9895, Kg.
+Transacting Parties Related Party Nature of Transactions Actual Transactions Value for the Financial Year Ended 31 December 2020 RM'000 FFB Group and MEB Group MEB, Mac Ngan Boon @ Mac Yin Boon, Mac Chung Hui, Mac Chung Jin and Purchases of cranes and parts and rental of cranes, plant and equipment and barges by FFB Group from MEB Group; and subcontracting work awarded by FFB Group to MEB Group 1,465 Mazlan bin Abdul Hamid # Rental of factory and office premises located at Geran #26559, Lot 9895, Kg.
 Jawa, Mukim of Klang, District of Klang, Selangor by MEB Group to FFB Group, measuring 5.0 acres 1,349 Rental of office space under Lot 586, 2nd Mile, Jalan Batu Tiga Lama by MEB Group to FFB Group, measuring 4,500 sq. ft.
 87 Rental of land held under PN 109083 Lot No. 104626, Mukim & District of Klang, State of Selangor measuring in area approximately 36,000 square metres by MEB Group to FFB Group.
-2,566 Rental of plant and equipment and scaffolding service by FFB Group to MEB Group - Shared services expenses/charges by MEB Group to FFB Group which includes amongst others legal, information technology and internal audit by MEB Group to FFB Group 2,000
+2,512 Rental of plant and equipment and scaffolding service by FFB Group to MEB Group 19 Shared services expenses/charges by MEB Group to FFB Group which includes amongst others legal, information technology and internal audit by MEB Group to FFB Group 2,000 Sales of goods and services, rental of cranes, plant and equipment by FFB Group to MEB Group; and subcontracting work awarded by MEB Group to FFB Group 4,655